CSC-207-S18/alife-simulation-allison-and-rachel/README.md

 33 Cooperators, 33 Defectors, and 34 Partial Cooperators
 Given the results of the previous test, we expected this population to do the same: have one type which reproduces until there's nothing left of the other types.
-However, we expected this test to result in a slightly more even distribution of each type, since replacing 8 of the organisms would only replace 8% of the population, as this population is far bigger than the previous one.
-We were correct; although there was an organism type which clearly outcompeted the others, it didn't manage to replace all of its competitors, and proportions were far better distributed.
+However, we expected this test to result in a slightly more even distribution of each type, since rthere is a larger population.
+We were correct; although there was an organism type which clearly outcompeted the others, it didn't manage to replace all of its competitors, and proportions were far more evenly distributed.
 We understand why this happened for the same reasons that we made our predictions.
   Results:
 After 100 ticks: